 Dino Risi, best known for his 1974 comedy-drama Profumo di donna / Scent of a Woman, has died in Rome.
 Risi, who was 91, had been suffering from ill health for some time.

 During his six-decade-plus film career, Risi directed and/or wrote more than fifty features, mostly comedies with clear social concerns.
-Among his best-known titles are Pane, amore e… / Scandal in Sorrento (1955), starring Sophia Loren and Vittorio de Sica; Il Vedovo / The Widower (1959), with Alberto Sordi in the title role; and Il Sorpasso / The Easy Life (1962), a road movie of sorts that paired Vittorio Gassman and Jean-Louis Trintignant as two men of different age groups, backgrounds, and life experiences.
+Among his best-known titles are Pane, amore e… / Scandal in Sorrento (1955), starring Sophia Loren, Vittorio de Sica, and Lea Padovani; Il Vedovo / The Widower (1959), with Alberto Sordi in the title role; and Il Sorpasso / The Easy Life (1962), a road movie of sorts that paired Vittorio Gassman and Jean-Louis Trintignant as two men of different age groups, backgrounds, and life experiences.

 Risi would tackle a similar theme in Scent of a Woman, in which Gassman – with whom Risi worked in more than a dozen films – plays an irascible, blind military officer who teaches a young cadet (Alessandro Momo) about life and women during a journey through Italy.

 The film earned Gassman the best actor prize at the 1975 Cannes Film Festival and at the Italian Academy’s David di Donatello ceremony.
 Additionally, it won the French Academy’s best foreign-language film César and was nominated for two Academy Awards, best foreign-language film and Best Adapted Screenplay.

 Though hardly a good comedy (or drama), Scent of a Woman is considerably less syrupy than the all-but-unwatchable 1992 American remake directed by Martin Brest.